The Financial ROI of Employee Experience: Stats for Your Business Case

 Most HR leaders have accepted the term employee experience (EX) as much more than just a conference room buzzword.
 It’s a real, strategic initiative that impacts engagement scores along with bottom and top line business results.
 But while you in HR may recognize this, the reality is your executive team may not.
 Getting the resources to improve EX can be a struggle when these initiatives are perceived by higher-ups as cost drivers instead of revenue drivers.

-Although there’s research that shows the connection between a positive EX and benefits such as stronger employer brand, improved retention, and reduced turnover—these employee experience stats might not be enough on their own.
-To convince executives of the benefits of EX investment, you may need to show research that correlates a strong EX with financial results, such as profit, revenue and shareholder return.
+Although research shows the connection between a positive EX and stronger employer brand, improved retention, and reduced turnover—these employee experience stats might not be enough on their own.
+To convince executives of the benefits of EX investment, you'll need research that correlates a strong EX with financial results, such as profit, revenue and shareholder return.

 To save you the trouble, we did the work.
-Read on for a brief overview of three hallmark studies that sought to prove the financial ROI of a strong employee experience.
+Read on for a brief overview of three hallmark studies that prove the financial ROI of a strong employee experience.

 Study #1: Experiential organizations have more than four times the average profit